JustYuuto/spotify-downloader/README.md

 # Note: the track id can be a normal id, a gid, or a spotify uri (spotify:track:xxxxxx....)
 ```

+Please see https://cdm-project.com/How-To/Dumping-L3-from-Android to get the `device.wvd` file.

 The script will likely ask you for your "sp_dc" cookie, you can get it by logging into Spotify web, and getting the cookie from the storage (in devtools).

 > [!NOTE]